 How To Identify a Pseudo-Skeptic

-James Randy makes a fair example of the attitude of ‘failing to turn over every stone’ of the pseudo-skeptic.
+James Randi makes a fair example of the attitude of the failure to turn over every stone of the pseudo-skeptic.
 In a National Geographic show about crop circles 2 National Geographic: Is It Real?
-Season 1, Episode 1 , Randy declared (to counter the possibility that crop circles might be made by UFOs), “if you were someone in a UFO and you wanted to leave us a message, wouldn’t you go to the lawn of the White House and make a crop circle?”
+Season 1, Episode 1 , Randi declared (to counter the possibility that crop circles might be made by UFOs), “if you were someone in a UFO and you wanted to leave us a message, wouldn’t you go to the lawn of the White House and make a crop circle?”

-An assertion so easily countered demonstrates that Randy is favoring his comfort zone over true inquiry.
-How does Randy know that aliens haven’t contacted the White House?
+An assertion so easily countered demonstrates that Randi is favoring his comfort zone over true inquiry.
+How does Randi know that aliens haven’t contacted the White House?
 Does he think the White House would surely have told him of such a visit?
 Of course, whether or not aliens have contacted the White House is moot.
-Randy’s point is aliens wouldn’t communicate that way.
+Randi’s point is aliens wouldn’t communicate that way.
 How does he know how aliens might choose to communicate with us… is he an alien?
 Would you expect a baboon to successfully deduce how a higher intelligence might choose to communicate with baboons?
-Perhaps advanced civilizations tread carefully with primitives, preferring unintimidating ways of slowly hinting at their presence, realizing that gradual acceptance over generations is the optimal way to introduce a new planet in to the interstellar community.
+Perhaps advanced civilizations tread carefully with primitives, preferring unintimidating ways of slowly hinting at their presence, realizing that gradual acceptance over generations is the optimal way to introduce a new planet into the interstellar community.

-These are not logical stretches, they are fairly obvious objections to Randy’s assertion.
+These are not logical stretches, they are fairly obvious objections to Randi’s assertion.
 To not see the weak ground of his own claims indicates a hastily drawn conclusion.
-Randy is a classic pseudo-skeptic.
+Randi is a classic pseudo-skeptic.
 His indignant posturing is a telltale sign of projection, which in turn is denial.
-He is that which he vehemently accuses others of.
+He

 One area in science relevant to this conversation is confirmation bias, or the “tendency of people to favor information that confirms their beliefs”.
 Just as magnetism requires distinct terms for each state of polarity— positive and negative— so too, we need separate terms to distinguish the polarities of bias: towards and away from.
 Rejection bias, therefore, is the tendency of people to reject information that does not match their beliefs.